darraghoriordan/darragh-oriordan-com/src/pages/2020/07/12/semantic-version-node-azure-devops/index.md

 date: '2020-07-12T17:12:33'
 ---

-Using semantic versioning automates the version process and by using a convention you can remove any arguments about versioning in your team.
-I specifically set up Azure DevOps here but this would work on any CI system.
+Using semantic versioning allows you to completely automate updating versions in package.json and remove any arguments in your team about versioning.
+Here is how I use it in my node apps.

 <!-- end excerpt -->

-## Versioning and SemVer
+## Versioning and semver

-If you deploy an application it's really useful to automatically increment a version so you know what code is running on a given environment.
+If you deploy an application it's really useful to know what version of the code is running on a given environment.
 A really common version system is "semver" or semantic versioning.
-Semvers are used all over the javascript ecosystem.
-They are also widely used on other ecosystems.
+Semver is used all over the javascript ecosystem.

 A semver looks like `2.45.1` where the parts are `[major].[minor].[patch]`.
 The major version gets updated when there is a breaking change.
 The minor version gets updated when there is a new feature and the patch version gets updated when there is a bugfix or similar.

-Package system can use this format to decide what version to upgrade automatically.
+A package system can use this format to decide what version to upgrade automatically.
 It is assumed that major versions will break things so that needs a manually upgrade.
-But minor and patch versions can be updated safely.
+But minor and patch versions can be updated safely by npm or yarn.

 ## Conventional commits

-if we want to automate setting the versionm, we need to be able to automatically detect the type of change in a commit.
+If we want to automate setting the version then we need to be able to detect the type of change in a commit.
 This is where conventional commits come in.

-This is a standard way of setting a commit message so that tools can read your commit messages and decide if you have added a `major` change, a `minor` change or a `patch`.
+If we use a convention when setting a commit message, tools can read the commit messages and decide if you have added a `major` change, a `minor` change or a `patch`.

-The way these are formatted is using a prefix.
-There are some well known prefixes that are understood by tools. `feat`, `fix`, `docs`, `chore` are usually understood.
-And your libraries will list the ones it understands.
-I find it easier to use only 3-4 in my day to day work though.
+The convention is to use a prefix.
+There are some well known prefixes that are understood by tools. `feat`, `fix`, `docs`, `chore` are common.
+Your libraries will list the ones it understands.
+I find it easier to use only 3-4 in my day to day work.

 Example commit messages: `feat: added the new menu item` or `fix: There was a typo on the menu button`.